KathiraveluLab/robin/README.md

 From the robin root directory
 $ ./Robin

-### View the logs
-The logs are by default printed and stored to the log file, robin.log.
-This file includes the access logs in NCSA Common log format.

 ### Setting the proxy_port
 proxy_port is an optional parameter in config.json.
 Default is, 80.